nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/claims/2024-06-20-cpd-claims.md

 Pros
 - Simple to add
-- Handles longevity of maybe learner becoming no longer eligble
+- Handles longevity of maybe learner becoming no longer eligible

 Cons
 - A repetitive action you have to do every time you add same earner to a CDP claim.
 Caveat this with the amount of claims made are going to be few so this may not happen a lot.